gaia-platform/GaiaPlatform/production/sdk/readme.md

 To update the package, remove it and install the updated package:

 1. Download the updated package.
-2. Navigate to the folder that contains the downloaded package.
-3. To remove the currently installed package, run the following
+2. Remove the currently installed package, run the following command:
-    command:

     ```bash
     sudo apt-get remove gaia
-    ```
+    ``
+2. Navigate to the folder that contains the updated package.

-1. To install the new version, run the following command after replacing the x.y.z with the version number of the server that you are installing:
+4. Install the new version, run the following command after replacing the x.y.z with the version number of the server that you are installing:

     ```bash
-    sudo apt-get install ./gaia-x.y.x_amd64.deb
+    sudo apt-get install ./gaia-x.y.z_amd64.deb
     ```

 ### Installed components

 <pre>
 /opt/gaia/bin
-    gaia_db_server - The Gaia database server.
+    gaia_db_server - The Gaia Database Server.
-    gaiac - Gaia Catalog compiler.
+    gaiac - Gaia Catalog Tool.
     gaiat - Gaia Translation Engine.
 /opt/gaia/etc
-    gaia.conf - Contains configuration settings for the platform and application loggers that the Gaia Platform uses. gaia_log.conf - Contains configuration settings for the database and rules engine that comprise the Gaia Platform.
+    gaia.conf - Contains configuration settings for the platform and application loggers that the Gaia Platform uses.
+    gaia_log.conf - Contains configuration settings for the Database Server and rules engine that comprise the Gaia Platform.
 /opt/gaia/examples/
-    Example apps
+    Example apps.
 /opt/gaia/include
     Include files for the Gaia Platform.
 /opt/gaia/lib